RedAprentice/T.O.P.roject/README.md

 On the desktop app, the bottom right will allow you to make commits to your local branch.
 Make sure to push your changes and commits after you are done, so the changes are reflected in the cloud.

-## Reverting Commits - OOPS.
-I made an oopsie.
+## Reverting Commits - I made an oopsie.
 I don't recommend doing this unless: 1.
 Everything just broke and you don't know why; 2.
 Everything still broke, but this time it's a conflict and you don't want to deal with it.

 To revert a commit, go to the application and switch to the History tab.
 Right-click the commit you want reverted and say goodbye to your mistakes.